The following guidance is relevant to farmers who have shared their Farm metrics as part of a Nature Reporting project.

 Habitat Cover (%)

-Farmers are best to evaluate habitat cover alongside other metrics such as connectivity and habitat diversity in order to evaluate the locations where increasing habitat cover is likely to provide the greatest benefits.
+It is recommended to evaluate habitat cover alongside other metrics such as connectivity and habitat diversity in order to evaluate the locations where increasing habitat cover is likely to provide the greatest benefits.

 Connectedness (%)